saloonphp/xml-wrangler/.github/README.md

 $reader->value('song.2')->sole(); // 'London Symfony Orchestra - Starfield Suite'
 ```
 #### Reading Specific Values via XPath
 You can use the `xpathValue` method to find a specific element's value with an [XPath](https://devhints.io/xpath) query.
+This method will return a `Query` class which has different methods to retrieve the data.
 ```php
 <?php